K2.0

 K2.0’s print magazine

-Born in 2011 at a time when print media was globally in decline, K2.0’s print magazine collection was launched just a year after the birth of our organization.
+Born in 2011 at a time when print media was globally in decline, K2.0’s print magazine collection was launched just a year after the birth of our media.
 Now more than a decade later, we have issues on topics ranging from migration to sex to public space.

 Visit our Print section to find out more about each of our editions and to purchase our eleven-issue collection or individual copies (most are in stock!).